mozilla-services/hoverpad/README.md

 4. Switch `webextensions.storage.sync.enabled` to `true`
 5. Make sure Firefox Sync is configured in your computer and the preferences checkbox is checked.

-### From the XPI in the release page.
+### From addons.mozilla.org

-Open the XPI with Firefox and install it.
+Grab it from AMO: https://addons.mozilla.org/fr/firefox/addon/hoverpad/

 ### From the source code